| Series | Countries | Live Scores | Fixtures | Results | News |

 1984

-Few would have fancied being an Australian batsman in the first Test against West Indies, as Malcolm Marshall, Joel Garner, Michael Holding and Courtney Walsh eyed up a damp, uneven Perth surface with a score of 416 to defend.
+Few would have fancied being an Australian batter in the first Test against West Indies, as Malcolm Marshall, Joel Garner, Michael Holding and Courtney Walsh eyed up a damp, uneven Perth surface with a score of 416 to defend.
 The Aussies were duly blown away in less than two hours for 76, with Holding taking 6 for 21.
 The bowling was frightening, the catching brilliant, and the Wisden Almanack said West Indies were "irresistible".
 Australia made a better fist of things second time round - even Terry Alderman managed 23 - but they were only delaying the inevitable, and West Indies wrapped up an innings victory with a day to spare.
 It was their ninth win in a row, a record that they would extend to 11 and which would last until Australia turned the tables and surpassed it by hammering West Indies in 2000-01.

 2002